 The Chelsea Society will seek legislation to redress the balance between those who make financial gain from development, and those whose quality of life, including their health, is damaged by noise, vibration, pollution and traffic, often for extended periods.
 This is acute in Chelsea in the case of basements, and the Society has responded to the Government's call for evidence http://chelseasociety.org.uk/basement-developments/ We have made four points: 1.
-That there should be no right to excavate a basement without planning permission (This has been dealt with by the High Court in Eatherley v LB Camden (2016), and in RBKC by an Article 4 Direction) but should be put beyond doubt by a statutory amendment, 2.
-That double or multiple basements should not be permitted (This has been dealt with in Chelsea by RBKC Policy CL7 but double basements are still permitted where one exists), 3.
+That there should be no right to excavate a basement without planning permission (This has been dealt with by the High Court in Eatherley v LB Camden (2016), and in RBKC by an Article 4 Direction) put should be put beyond doubt by a statutory amendment, 2.
+That double or multiple basements should not be permitted (This has been dealt with in Chelsea by RBKC Policy CL7), 3.
 That basement excavations should not be allowed under gardens (currently RBKC policy CL7 limits this to half the garden), and 4.
 That local authorities should have power to prevent more than one basement development in the same street at the same time.